-- Detailed tracking of worker's status on-site and off-site are kept at all time (e.g., fit to work, sick, off-work for family caring duties, etc.).
-A list of all quarantined workers is updated daily, with their privacy maintained. - Wherever possible, workers travel to site using individual modes of transportation (e.g., personal vehicle or bicycle).
-Additional parking arrangements are made as required. - All non-essential individuals are not permitted access to the site.
+- Detailed tracking of worker's status on-site and off-site are kept at all time (e.g. fit to work, sick, off-work for family caring duties, etc.).
+A list of all quarantined workers is updated daily, with their privacy maintained. - Records are kept of which individuals work together and when.